niclee1803/SportsBuddies/README.md

 # SportsBuddies Mobile App
   A mobile application built with React Native (Expo), TypeScript, Firebase, and Node.js, designed to help users find and connect with sports buddies based on shared interests and availability!
-## How to Run it Locally
+# How to Run the Development Server
-Clone the project
+1. Clone the project
 ```bash
 git clone https://github.com/niclee1803/SportsBuddies.git
 ```

-To get the environment variable files, contact us via email at trevsweproj@gmail.com Add the `firebaseConfig.ts` file in `frontend/constants` directory Add the `.env` file and `firebase_credentials.json` file to `backend` directory
+2. To get the environment variable files, contact us via email at trevsweproj@gmail.com Add the `firebaseConfig.ts` file in `frontend/constants` directory Add the `.env` file and `firebase_credentials.json` file to `backend` directory

-Run the backend and frontend servers on different terminals.
+3. Run the backend and frontend servers on different terminals based on the instructions provided below.

-### How to run the backend server
+## How to run the backend development server
 **Requirements:** Python 3.7 and above
 1. Navigate to backend directory
    ```bash